elpete/BuildBox/readme.md

 ## Attribution

-This project was forked from the **excellent** [BuildBox](https://github.com/laravel/elixir).
+This project was forked from the **excellent** [Laravel Elixir](https://github.com/laravel/elixir).
 Many thanks to [@JeffreyWay](https://github.com/JeffreyWay) and the Laravel community for such a great and easy way to handle front-end builds.

 ## Introduction